looker/lookerbot/README.md

 #### Manual Deployment

 The bot is a simple Node.js application.
 The application needs to be able to reach both your Looker instance's API and Slack's API.
+If you have a self-hosted instance of Looker, be sure to open up port 19999 (or your `core_port`) in order to accesss the Looker API.

 The bot is configured entirely via environment variables.
 You'll want to set up these variables: